hvarga/prirucnik-za-softversko-inzenjerstvo/README.md

 ## Download the Source Materials

-First you need to download the source materials for the Software Engineering Manual.
+Second step is to download the source materials for the Software Engineering Manual.
 This can be acomplished using the Git to clone the repository or to download the source materials directlly using your web browser.

 If you want to use the Git than you need to have it installed on your system.
 So, one more tool to install.
-There is just one minor difference between using Git or downloading the source materials directlly using your web browser.
-The generated PDF will lack the version statement if you choose to download the source materials directlly using your web browser.
+There is just one minor difference between using Git or downloading the source materials directly using your web browser.
+The generated PDF will lack the date and the version statement if you choose to download the source materials directlly using your web browser.

 **Git**

 Go to http://git-scm.com/downloads and choose your operating system and foolow directions.

-Now that you installed the Git it is time to clone the Software Engineering Manual repository.
+Now that you installed the Git, it is time to clone the Software Engineering Manual repository.

 Open up your terminal and enter the following:
 ```